polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 Different combinations of operating systems can be supported in a master and remote role.
 For instance:

-- FreeRTOS (master) + FreeRTOS (remote)
+- Bare metal + FreeRTOS

+- Bare metal + Bare Metal

-- Linux (master) + FreeRTOS (remote)
+- Linux + Bare Metal

 The project can be compiled using SoftConsole or externally by using the provided Makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.

 ## How to build this example
-### Linux + FreeRTOS AMP configuration
+### Linux + Bare Metal AMP configuration

 This project is automatically built by Yocto and Buildroot when using the AMP machine.

 The application is configured to run from DDR on U54_4 application core.

-Instructions on how to build and run the Linux + FreeRTOS demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).
+Instructions on how to build and run the Linux + Bare Metal demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).

 ### Other AMP configurations

-This project can also be used in a custom AMP software configuration (i.e. FreeRTOS + FreeRTOS) by using the Hart Software Services (HSS) payload generator.
+This project can also be used in a custom AMP software configuration (i.e. BM + BM/FreeRTOS) by using the Hart Software Services (HSS) payload generator.

-Detailed instructions on how to build the FreeRTOS + FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).
+Detailed instructions on how to build the Bare Metal + FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).

 #### (Optional) Building the project using the Makefile<a name="makefile-build"></a>